deankoch/rswat/vignettes/articles/rswat_intro.md

 #> # ℹ 14 more rows
 ```

-Variable names definitions can also be searched directly in
+Variable names can also be searched directly in `rswat_docs`.
+For
-`rswat_docs`.
-For example searching again for ‘IPET’ turns another name
+example searching again for ‘IPET’ turns up another name and location:
-and location: ‘ipet’ in the ‘hru-lte.hru’ file.
+‘ipet’ in the ‘hru-lte.hru’ file.

 ``` r
 rswat_docs('IPET')